-He joined the University of Glasgow in April 2016 as Lecturer in the Joint Education Programme between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu, for which I am the Exam and Assessment Coordinator for a couple of years, and course coordinator for teaching Circuits Analysis and Design.
+I then joined the University of Glasgow in April 2016 as a Lecturer in the Glasgow College UESTC, between the University of Glasgow and the University of Electronic Science and Technology of China (UESTC) in Chengdu, for which I am the Exam and Assessment Coordinator for a couple of years, and course coordinator for teaching Circuits Analysis and Design.

 I am a member of the IEEE and IET, Chartered Engineer (CEng), Fellow of Higher Education Academy (FHEA), associate member of the EPSRC Peer Review College since July 2017 and full member since August 2018, and a reviewer for several academic journals including IET Radar, Sonar & Navigation, IEEE Transactions on Aerospace and Electronic Systems, IEEE Sensors amongst others.
 I am also che co-chair of the MODEST (Modern Trends in Short Range Sensing) focus group within the UK radar society EMSIG with Prof Marina Gashinova, University of Birmingham.

 For prospective students